Manjunath-Nayak/Bharat-Intern/README.md

-Netflix Homepage
+# Netflix Homepage
-This Is The Web Site of Netflix Home page.The Code Contains the HTML and CSS.
+This Is The Web Site of Netflix Home page.It Was Made By HTML and CSS.